 Used to change the site title and tagline on your blog.
 Not all themes display taglines.
-The site title and tagline are normally displayed in or near the header area of your blog and the site title is also used when visitors bookmark your blog in their web browser.
+The site title and tagline are normally displayed in or near the header area of your site and the site title is also used when visitors bookmark your sute in their web browser.

-If you want to remove the blog title (and the tagline if your theme displays the tagline) you uncheck ‘Display Header Text’under Site Title & Tagline section of the Customizer and then click Save & Publish.
+If you want to remove the site title, and the tagline if your theme displays the tagline, you uncheck ‘Display Header Text’ under Site Title & Tagline section of the Customizer and then click Publish.

-This is a handy option if your blog title and tagline are displayed over the top of your custom image header and interfere with the look you are trying to achieve.
+This is a handy option if your site title and tagline are displayed over the top of your custom image header and interfere with the look you are trying to achieve.